shipwright-io/community/ships/0035-beta-api-changes.md

 #### Story 1

-As a user, I can create a Shipwright _v1beta1_ CRD.
-Shipwright should be able to convert this into a _v1alpha1_ CRD and stored that version in ETCD.
+As a user, I can create a Shipwright _v1beta1_ custom resource.
+Shipwright should be able to convert this into a _v1alpha1_ custom resource and stored that version.

 #### Story 2